richardm/richardm.github.io/docs/principles/index.md

 > “My policy [is] reading every annual report in sight that can further my knowledge _about anything._” -Warren Buffett

 > “I read and read and read.
 I probably read _5 to 6 hours per day_.
 I read five _daily newspapers_, I read a fair number of _magazines_, I read _10k’s_, I read _annual reports_, and I read a lot of other things too.
 I’ve always enjoyed reading.
 I love reading biographies for example.” – [Warren Buffett](http://mastersinvest.com/reading-quotes){:target="\_blank"}

+## Making Decisions

+- **Always sleep on it before making a large decision.** Emotions can be manipulated.
+Don’t let yourself get carried away.
+If it’s the right decision, it will still be the right decision tomorrow.
+You may be less excited, but you’ll be more sure.
+- Ask yourself: "Is the Best Case scenario worth risking the worst case scenario?"
+-

 ## Other Uncategorized Thoughts